• Skip to primary navigation

 Add the vegetable mixture to a large mixing bowl with the bread cubes and stir to combine (10).
 Add the broth and mix well to moisten the entire mixture (11).
 Add the fresh parsley (12) and mix thoroughly (13).

 Spread the vegan stuffing mixture evenly into a baking dish (14) and cover with aluminum foil (15).
-Bake for 50 minutes, the uncover (16).
-Bake another 10 minute until the top is golden and the edges are crisp (17).
+Bake for 50 minutes, then uncover (16) and bake another 10 minute until the top is golden and the edges are crisp (17).

 Storage and freezing